 If you receive a quote within this region, chances are that you are dealing with a freelancer.
 Not an agency.
 The website will be built using an off-the-shelf solution such as Wix or with a WordPress template.

 This means that the website is not being ‘built’ or ‘developed’.
 It means that part has been pre-made (templated).
 The website person is purely creating a look and feel for you (i.e. website design only).

 Sometimes people offer this when they are just starting out in the industry.
 They might offer this service as a side project to their normal day job.
 This isn’t ‘bad’, it will keep the cost low for you.
 If that’s what you’re after, it can be a great thing.

 Taking this option may be a quick fix, but please be careful – it could hinder your growth long term.
 If your budget is very limited, then sometimes this price bracket and service level is the preferred route.
 Which is understandable!
 But there are some key considerations to take into account before you make your decision:

-Before asking how much does a website cost, ask if the platform being used going to hinder your digital growth.
+Before asking how much a website costs, ask if the platform being used going to hinder your digital growth.

-- Be sure this cheap website designer doing everything from a technical stand point to set me up for success?
+- Be sure this cheap website designer does everything from a technical standpoint to set me up for success?

 - If this person is just making it look good, that’s not going to get you the results you need?

 Ask questions about the CMS they are using and their knowledge of it.
 How easy is it to optimise and make changes?
 Who ultimately has control of the site?

 Web design is an unregulated industry *sigh*.
 Therefore, a lot of people are out there offering website design and development as a service.
 Even if it’s not an area they have significant experience!
 And can you trust they’ve built the websites they say they’ve built?
 Do they have google reviews from those clients?
 A bad website will truly hinder your business growth and cost you more long term.
 Not only for a new website.
 But also in the amount of time wasted in getting your business where it should be online.
 Digital Marketing takes months of lead time to build up, so that’s something to also consider.